learn-co-curriculum/ruby-array-practice-array-methods/README.md

 #  └── []
 ```

+**Remember, a class is like a template for creating objects in Ruby.
+There is an array class that every array you create inherits from, thus making all arrays capable of certain shared behaviors/responsive to certain methods.
+Don't worry about classes for now, we'll be learning much more about them later.*

 To make an array that isn't empty, you can separate each item, known as an element, by a `,` and wrap all the elements in brackets, `[]`.

 ```ruby